American Architectural Foundation to Convene National Urban Ecosystems Forum in Oklahoma City

 WASHINGTON D.C.
 (September 12, 2017) — The American Architectural Foundation (AAF) and Kirkpatrick Foundation will convene the National Urban Ecosystems Forum in Oklahoma City, Oklahoma, on September 28 and 29, 2017.
 During this two-day forum, multi-disciplinary thought leaders from Oklahoma City and around the United States will uplift and share urban development projects that successfully address the opportunities and ongoing challenges for the coexistence of nature and the city.

 Forum participants will discuss how best to approach this holistic work amid financial constraints and environmental changes as well as what tenets designers, developers, and local leaders must uphold to restore and maintain healthy and beautiful cities for all species.
-In addition, Forum participants will tour some of Oklahoma City’s most notable open space developments to learn about public-private partnerships that have proved successful for the city, such as Scissortail Park, a 70-acre urban oasis currently under construction in downtown Oklahoma City, and the American Indian Cultural Center, which is slated to open in 2021.
+In addition, Forum participants will tour some of Oklahoma City’s most notable open space developments to learn about public-private partnerships that have proved successful for the city, such as Scissortail Park, a 70-acre urban oasis currently under construction in downtown Oklahoma City, and Myriad Botanical Gardens, a 17-acre botanical garden and interactive urban park in downtown Oklahoma City.

 As U.S. cities experience increasing instances of dramatic climate-related changes and population pressures, city leaders need holistic and multi-disciplinary strategies to maintain healthy urban ecosystems for all species.
 This is no easy task, and how cities develop context-sensitive solutions to restore, preserve, and grow their built and natural environments is challenging and time sensitive.